-A desirable feature of the ODP is its robustness to changes in key assumptions.
-Scenario analysis provides an inherent opportunity to test the impact of different future worlds on the preferred development options and benefits to consumers, however scenarios typically differ in a number of ways and this change in collections of inputs may mask the impact of specific, significant variables.
-The use of sensitivity analysis provides a more appropriate exploratory vehicle to test whether or not the ranking of alternate candidate development paths changes with a change in single input.
+A desired feature of the ODP is its robustness to changes in key assumptions.
+Scenario analysis provides an inherent opportunity to test the benefits to consmersconsumers of alternative development options under different future conditions-.
+However, as the scenarios reflect a number of differing inputs and assumptions between them, using scenario analysis alone may not identify the impact of specific, significant variables.
+The use of sensitivity analysis provides a more appropriate vehicle to test whether the ranking of candidate development paths changes with a change in one (or more, if considered appropriate) single inputs.

-The ODP selection approach should retain the flexibility to factor the additional benefits and lesser regrets that may exist in development paths that deliver more stable streams of consumer benefits under a plausible range of inputs.
+The ODP selection approach should retain the flexibility to factor the additional benefits and lesser regrets that may exist in development paths under a plausible range of inputs.